How do we get to the next frontier of quantum computing?

 Any online search will throw up many promises for quantum computing, especially in cryptography and data optimisation.
 However, this is not where Sutor truly sees the first applications taking place.

-“I think once we learn how to do that, pharmaceutical, material science, batteries, lithium is a very little atom way that up there at the top of the periodic table, so I suspect we’ll see some battery-related things, sooner rather than later for sustainability.”
+“I think once we learn how to do that, pharmaceutical, material science, batteries, lithium is a very little atom way that up there at the top of the periodic table, so I suspect we’ll see some battery-related things sooner rather than later for sustainability.”

 The need for global collaboration

-While you can’t roam the internet without virtually tripping over a start-up or investment fund focusing on the area of quantum, Sutor said there’s much more to that needs to happen in terms of global governments and policy.
+While you can’t roam the internet without virtually tripping over a start-up or investment fund focusing on the area of quantum, Sutor said there’s much more that needs to happen in terms of global governments and policy.

 He said that if we as a society are going to get serious, we have to get “much more deliberate” about tackling quantum and it doesn’t just mean throwing money at different companies.